 The Bible even tells us that the best that we can do is as good as only filthy rags.
-The image of this filthy rag: it's a rag that is full of filth, and it attracts flies that carry all kinds of diseases.
+The image of this filthy rag: it’s a worn and muddied piece of cloth that attracts disease-carrying flies.
 So, Joshua is in dire straits with no way out.
-The great thing about Joshua is that even knowing his condition, he still appeared before the Throne of grace!
+The thing to be admired most about Joshua is that even knowing his condition, he still appeared before the Throne of Grace!
 He still sought mercy before a holy God.
-He didn't try to hide it and made sure he only came to God after he had gotten “cleaned up” (as if that was even possible!).
+He didn't try to hide it and made sure he only came to God after he had gotten “cleaned up,” as if that was even possible!

 He walked boldly before the Throne of grace, as quoted by the Hebrew writer.
 He must have wanted to obtain mercy, and this was the only place that he could obtain mercy.
 Because Joshua knew his condition, he never said a word.
 He just walked and presented himself to the Throne.
-His hope was in the trust he had for this Mighty God.
-His hope was in what he knew about the lovingkindness of God.
-He did not make excuses, nor did he allow shame and guilt to determine his walk to God's presence.
-Joshua knew his condition and was able to admit his condition.
+His hope was in the trust he had for this Mighty God. and His lovingkindness.
+Joshua didn’t allow shame and guilt to determine his walk to God's presence.
 He knew the condition of the people and was carrying the condition of the people of God, as represented by his filthy clothes.
 Not only was he wearing these filthy garments, he had the adversary, the enemy, reminding him of how bad he was and that he did not deserve to be forgiven of his sins.

-I think that is how it is with us today.
-Many people will not go before the Throne of God because they believe that they do not deserve it, nor do they have anything to show for it.
-I have learned that love is never earned, nor is it ever deserved.
-I have learned that mercy is never earned, nor is it ever deserved.
-I have learned that grace is never earned, nor is it ever deserved.
+My opinion is that is how it is with us today.
+Many people will not go before the Throne of God because they believe that they do not deserve it or they feel they have nothing to show for it.
+However, the truth is far from this way of thinking.
+If we think like this, our meeting with Grace will never occur.
+I’m here to tell you something.
+I have learned that love, mercy, and grace are never earned, nor are they ever deserved.
 James tells us that God resists the proud and would give grace to the humble.
-It is with humility that We must continually go before the throne of grace to obtain mercy in times of need.
+It is with humility that we must continually go before the throne of grace to obtain mercy in times of need.
+We must show up, no matter how filthy we feel.
 Every day in that time of need!

 The rest of the story in Zechariah chapter 3 tells us what happens when you go boldly before the Throne of grace.

 The text tells us that Jehovah rebuked Satan, took our side, allowed Grace, Mercy, and Love to do its job, and began to bless and forgive.
-Unmerited favor blanketed Joshua, not because he deserved or earned it, but because Joshua meant something to God.
-The people of God also benefited from this act of God.
+Unmerited favor blanketed Joshua and his people, not because they deserved or earned it, but because Joshua meant something to God.
 Because of favor, grace, mercy, and love, Joshua received a change of clothes and new raiment, which represented a new testimony for the people of Israel.

-The lyrics from the great song, Amazing Grace, say: Amazing grace, how sweet the sound that saved a wretch like me.
+A modern pop-culture reference to the Grace of God can be found in the song Aretha Franklin’s Amazing Grace which was a part of a movie of the same name.
+The lyrics from this classic song say: Amazing grace, how sweet the sound that saved a wretch like me.
 I once was lost, but now I’m found, was blind, but now I see.
 (AMAZING GRACE - AMAZING GRACE LYRICS (songlyrics.com))

-Their sins had been forgiven.
-The new clothes represented that God had accepted their worship and accepted their humility, and accept their trust in God.
+Their sins had been forgiven, and the new clothes represented that God had accepted their worship, humility, and trust in God.